 What failure or setback have you learned from?

 Earlier in my career, I was a yes-woman.
 I would always seem to have extra capacity to take on another project or help a teammate out with their workload.
-My desire to single handedly move work progress along was neither reasonable nor humanly possible at times.
+My desire to singlehandedly move work progress along was neither reasonable nor humanly feasible at times.
 I had viewed the act of asking for help as the real weakness, and in turn, had refrained from putting myself in that place of vulnerability at all costs.
 I wanted to be viewed as dependable, but rather, my overpromising sometimes led to missed deadlines and a weakened credibility.
 I’ve learned that more things tend to get done faster and better when you raise your hand for help.

 What advice do you have for other women in WCS?

 My advice, particularly to those who are at the same career stage as I am, would be to lean in and take advantage of the resources available through WCS.
 For instance, the job boards are incredibly helpful in finding a position that aligns with your passion for sustainability and green goals.
 In fact, I found my current role at Proterra on the WCS job board!
 Also, attend the events and meet likeminded women in your field!
 I’ve met countless inspiring women who I’ve learned from and have motivated me in various ways.
 And finally, invest in the WCS community.
 As a part of the 2019 WCS Mentorship program, I have the goal of giving back to the program as much as it has offered me.